Analysis | Manchin again becomes the center of attention on Biden’s infrastructure plan

 Few people would disagree that it is better to gain bipartisan support, if possible, when enacting major legislative packages or changes.
 But in today’s polarized environment, and particularly with Republicans dug in against Biden’s agenda, the prospects for that are remote.

-Even those Democrats senators who generally favor trying to find bipartisan compromise doubt that, Manchin notwithstanding, there are anything close to 10 Republican votes for the kind of infrastructure package Biden has proposed and perhaps even fewer willing to vote to repeal or significantly roll back former president Donald Trump’s tax cuts.
+Even those Democratic senators who generally favor trying to find bipartisan compromise, Manchin notwithstanding, doubt there are anything close to 10 GOP votes for the kind of infrastructure package Biden has proposed and perhaps even fewer Republicans willing to vote to repeal or significantly roll back President Donald Trump’s tax cuts.

-What other Democrats are asking is: What happens if Manchin’s efforts to find a bipartisan compromise proves to be a dead end?
+What other Democrats are asking is: What happens if Manchin’s efforts to find a bipartisan compromise prove to be a dead end?
 What will he do then?
-Democrats who closely read his op-ed believe that, while he came out firmly against changing the filibuster, he left himself wiggle room on reconciliation.
-“I think he recognizes that this (reconciliation) is an existing feature of the Senate and would distinguish between that and changing the filibuster.”
+Democrats who closely read his op-ed say that, while he came out firmly against changing the filibuster, he left himself wiggle room on reconciliation.
+“I think he recognizes that this (reconciliation) is an existing feature of the Senate and would distinguish between that and changing the filibuster,” said a Democratic senator, who spoke on the condition of anonymity to speak candidly about the state of play.

 What makes the infrastructure package different from the stimulus bill is that Biden is asking for enough revenue to pay for it, albeit on different timelines.
 That’s both good and risky.
-It’s good in the eyes of Democrats in that it negates criticism heard about the stimulus bill that it added significantly to the deficit.
+It’s good in the eyes of Democrats in that it negates criticism about the stimulus bill adding significantly to the deficit.
 It’s not so good in that it would put Democrats who are up for reelection in 2022 on the line as having voted strictly along party lines to raise taxes.

 Right now both parts of the Biden package — the plan to rebuild infrastructure and the proposal to raise taxes on corporations and on the wealthiest Americans — are generally popular.
 If that holds, Democrats will be more willing to do with this package what they did with the stimulus bill, which is to enact it without Republican votes.

 It was a surprise to many people that the size and most of the details of Biden’s stimulus bill remained intact.
-Whether that will be the case on this new initiative is a matter of debate, with the expectation that it could have to be shaved back in size if not in overall structure.
+Whether that will be the case on this new initiative is a matter of debate, with the expectation that it may have to be shaved back in size if not in overall structure.

 Democrats increasingly are of a mind that the most important thing for them is to enact as much of Biden’s agenda as possible — and the more ambitious the better.
-As another Democratic senator put it, “Passing something ambitious would be much better for our fortunes in 2022 than passing something that is not ambitious or not passing anything at all.”
+As another Democratic senator put it: “Passing something ambitious would be much better for our fortunes in 2022 than passing something that is not ambitious or not passing anything at all.”

 That depends in large part on whether Manchin will be there in the end as part of a unified Democratic caucus in the Senate.